Western Kentucky Hilltoppers basketball: NCAA tournament results

+NCAA Tournament seeding history

+The NCAA began seeding the tournament with the 1979 edition.

 NIT results

 The Hilltoppers have appeared in the National Invitation Tournament (NIT) 15 times.
-When the NIT started, it was considered the premiere national college basketball tournament and remained on par with the NCAA Tournament through the mid 1950s, until the NCAA began giving automatic bids to conference champions in 1956.
-Western Kentucky's first eight appearances occurred during this early period, including their 2nd place finish in 1942, 3rd place in 1948, and 4th place in 1954.
+When the NIT started, it was considered the premiere national college basketball tournament and remained on par with the NCAA Tournament through the mid-1950s, until the NCAA began giving automatic bids to conference champions in 1956.
+Western Kentucky's first eight appearances occurred during this early period, including their 2nd-place finish in 1942, 3rd place in 1948, and 4th place in 1954.
 WKU also made the NIT Final Four in 2018.
 Their combined record is 13–16.

 Other tournament results

 In 1936 Western Kentucky was invited to the National Olympic Playoffs representing the South.
-They played two games against the Southwest representative, Arkansas, in Little Rock, AK, losing both games by scores of 36–43 and 30–38.
+They played two games against the Southwest representative, Arkansas, in Little Rock, losing both games by scores of 36–43 and 30–38.

 The Hilltoppers were scheduled to appear in the 1938 National Intercollegiate Basketball tournament; however, the team was unable to make the trip and withdrew from the tournament.
 The NAIA lists the game as a forfeit, but Western Kentucky does not recognize the contest as part of their official record.

 The Hilltoppers appeared in the 1951 National Campus Basketball Tournament where they were defeated by Bradley 71–75 in the first round.